bparanj/coding-skill/_posts/2019-04-18-dynamic-programming.md

 Overlapping Subproblems means that results of smaller versions of the problem are reused multiple times in order to arrive at the solution to the original problem.

-Optimal Substructure means that there is a method of calculating a problem from its subproblems.
+Optimal Substructure means that an optimal solution to a problem contains optimal solutions to sub problems.

 <blockquote class="note">
   <strong>OPTIMIZATION</strong>